|

 This is an eBay photo; mine lacked bag and barcode pen. |

-The sound generator seems to be technically like the Casio VL-1 (see there), but unfortunately uses far simpler preset sounds and has no synthesizer.
-The timbres are likely made from multipulse squarewaves with different pulse patterns those are partly muffled through capacitors.
+Unlike my expectation, the sound generator is not exactly like Casio VL-1 (see there), but has stair waveforms instead of only multipulse squarewaves.
+Unfortunately uses far simpler preset sounds and has no synthesizer.
+Some timbres are muffled through capacitors.
 The sounds contain neither vibrato nor tremolo and seem to employ only a simple sustain/ decay envelope.
 The "violin" has here no similarities with the astonishingly realistic VL-1 one, but is just a slightly harsher version of "flute".
 The "pretty" sound is a sort of simple xylophone with short decay envelope and pulse ratio 1:1.
 The "funny" sound is a harsher version of this and resembles the "guitar" on VL-1.
 With sustain off, all sounds stop almost immediately after key release.
 With sustain enabled, as well the release phase as the decay of decaying sounds are lengthened to about 3s.
 The sustain button also affects held and currently decaying notes, which can be used for live play tricks.

 The LCD displays the current preset sound and rhythm number so long the sequencer is not in use.
 Like with the ancient Casiotone 201, to select sound presets the "mode" switch has to be moved from "play" to "set", which will also assign the selected sound to the current position of the "tone memory" switch.
 The sounds are then selected by white keyboard keys.
 Unlike other such instruments (e.g. Casio MT-60), here selected sounds always play immediately, and not only when their key is held down longer than about 0.2s.